-- Wash your refrigerator and your reusable grocery bags and boxes regularly.
+- Clean inside your refrigerator and wash your reusable grocery bags and boxes regularly.
 Use a separate bag for meat and poultry. - Change or wash your kitchen towels several times a week.
 When scrubbing dishes, opt for a washable sponge or cloth.